Your Cart (0)

 How Fine-Tuning Works

 Fine-tuning modifies a base language model by training it on additional examples specific to your use case.
 You provide a dataset of input-output pairs, the model trains on those examples, and the resulting fine-tuned model has internalized patterns in your data at the weight level.
-It does not need to retrieve information at inference time because that knowledge is now part of the model itself.
+It does not need to retrieve information at inference time because that behavior is now part of the model itself.
+The distinction matters: fine-tuning teaches the model how to behave, not what to know.

 Fine-tuning is appropriate when you need to change how a model responds, not just what it knows.
-Teaching a model to adopt a specific writing style, to consistently follow a particular output format, to specialize in a narrow technical domain, or to handle a very specific type of task more reliably are all use cases where fine-tuning provides an advantage that RAG cannot replicate.
+Teaching a model to adopt a specific writing style, to consistently follow a particular output format (every answer returns valid JSON matching a strict schema), to specialize in a narrow technical domain like ICD-10 coding or EDI 837 claim processing, or to handle a very specific type of classification task more reliably are all cases where fine-tuning provides an advantage that RAG cannot replicate.
+A fine-tuned model that has seen 3,000 examples of your customer service voice will produce that voice more reliably than a RAG system given the same examples as few-shot prompts.

 Side-by-Side Comparison